richardagilecoach/richardagilecoach.github.io/_posts/2021-04-16-aint-what-you-do-its-what-you-dont.md

 title: It ain't what you do, it's the way that you don't... that's what values are!
 ---

-# When it comes to values...maybe it's what you don't do, not what you do that's important

 ![When it comes to your goal, it might be what you don't do instead of what you do that is important](https://richardfreeman.me.uk/images/not-what-you-do-what-you-dont.png)
  *(Photo by [Untitled Photo](https://unsplash.com/@untitledphoto?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText) on [Unsplash](https://unsplash.com/s/photos/stop-sign?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText))*